Majjhima Nikāya 129

 Sa kho so, bhikkhave, paṇḍito tividhaṁ diṭṭheva dhamme sukhaṁ somanassaṁ paṭisaṁvedeti.

-An astute person experiences three kinds of pleasure and happiness in the present life.
+An astute person experiences three kinds of pleasure and happiness in this very life.

 Sace, bhikkhave, paṇḍito sabhāyaṁ vā nisinno hoti, rathikāya vā nisinno hoti, siṅghāṭake vā nisinno hoti;